 Inside Deck's Authentication System: What Developers Need to Know

-In this article, we’ll take you behind the scenes of Deck’s authentication system, how it works, how it scales, and what developers need to know to integrate it cleanly into their product.
+February 27, 2026Whether you’re triggering a read job from a payroll provider or submitting a rent application, every action starts with trust: who the user is, and what they’re allowed to do, especially when Deck serves as the authentication provider for modern applications.
+In this article, we’ll take you behind the scenes of Deck’s authentication system, how it works, how it scales, and what developers need to know about the developer experience to integrate it cleanly into your product.

 API Overview: How Authentication Works at Deck